CollabWithKash/Marketing-Dashboard/README.md

-# Marketing-Dashboard
-This repository contains a detailed data-driven analysis of a Google Ads marketing dashboard, showcasing key performance metrics, business insights, and optimization strategies.
-The analysis identifies trends in ad performance and provides actionable recommendations to enhance ROI.
 Marketing Dashboard Analysis

 📊 Google Ads Marketing Performance Report

-This document provides a data-driven analysis of a Google Ads marketing dashboard, identifying key performance metrics, trends, and actionable insights for optimization.
+This repository contains a comprehensive analysis of a Google Ads marketing dashboard, highlighting key performance metrics, trends, and strategies for improvement.
+The focus is on maximizing ad efficiency, lowering costs, and boosting ROI using data-driven insights.

 📌 Key Performance Indicators (KPIs)